CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 > "Learning is cheap, education is expensive." &mdash; [Naval Ravikant](https://twitter.com/naval)

+> "The person who says he knows what he thinks but cannot express it usually does not know what he thinks" &mdash; Mortimer Adler

 > "There's no need even to have a college degree at all, or even high school," Musk said after being asked whether he considered which college a job applicant attended when evaluating a prospective Tesla employee.
 "If somebody graduated from a great university, that may be an indication that they will be capable of great things, but it's not necessarily the case.
 If you look at, say, people like Bill Gates or Larry Ellison, Steve Jobs, these guys didn't graduate from college, but if you had a chance to hire them, of course that would be a good idea." &mdash; [Elon Musk](https://youtu.be/vqcdF1oWaD0)

 > "There is no skill called “business.”
 Avoid business magazines and business classes.
 Study microeconomics, game theory, psychology, persuasion, ethics, mathematics, and computers." &mdash; [Naval Ravikant](https://twitter.com/naval/status/1002107869209096192)